Arlanthir/notes/games/ttrpg/DungeonsAndDragons.md

 - Melee
   - Attack targets within 5 feet
     - Throw attack of a weapon without the *Thrown* property is considered Improvised Weapon, 1d4, normal range 20 feet, long range 60 feet.
+    - Melee attack of a ranged weapon is also an Improvised Weapon.
 - Ranged
   - Attack targets at a distance.
 - Unarmed strike